Førde Airport, Øyrane: History

 Large-scale construction of airports in Norway started in the 1950s, largely funded by the North Atlantic Treaty Organization (NATO).
 Bergen Airport, Flesland opened in 1955, followed by Ålesund Airport, Vigra in 1958.
 The first plans for an airport in Sunnfjord were launched by Engineer Arne Bengtsen, who proposed building an airfield in Florø and having Vestlandske Luftfartsselskap operate to it using the Scottish Aviation Twin Pioneer.
 Construction started in 1956, but was halted after the airline could not guarantee operations during winter.

 A committee, led by Erik Himle and later Preben Munthe, was appointed in 1962 to consider additional airports in Norway.
-The Sud Aviation Caravelle was about to the phased into use on the main domestic routes and the committee recommended in 1964 that nine new airports be built which could serve jetliners, including one airport in Florø.
+The Sud Aviation Caravelle was about to be phased into use on the main domestic routes and the committee recommended in 1964 that nine new airports that could serve jetliners be built, including one airport in Florø.
 Widerøe came with an alternative proposal and suggested that a network of smaller airports be built instead, which could be served using short take-off and landing aircraft, which were being developed at the time.
 Smaller airports could be built and operated at lower cost than larger airports, but both airports and airlines would need subsidies to operate.
 Håkon Kyllingmark was appointed Minister of Transport and Communications in 1965 and was a proponent of the STOLport proposal.
 The political rationale was that, despite that the total operating costs would rise, it would provide better services to rural areas and thus keep up their population.

 The regional airports only received a simple terminal and an 800 m runway.
 The first such airports were opened in Helgeland in 1968.
 Førde was declared as a "center of growth" in 1965, which resulted in a series of public agencies and industrial enterprises being built in the town.
 The selection of Førde was tied to its central location within Sogn og Fjordane, as it was within a two-hour drive from nearly the entire county.
 Immediately after the appointment, the Industrial Development Corporation of Norway started establishing an industrial facility at Øyrane.
 An industrial park opened 1968, which included a shipyard.
 The surplus earthwork from dredging the port facilities was used to fill in land for a runway.
 The process went so quickly that the municipal council had not made a formal decision to build the airport before the groundwork was completed.